Frequently Asked Questions

 What happens in an emergency?

 Most of the time low-risk women go on to have a low-risk labor and birth.
-Occasionally even for low-risk women, complications can occur.
+Occasionally, even for low-risk women, complications can occur.
 Most of these can safely be handled at the birth center, and our midwives are trained and experienced in handling those circumstances.
 However some do require transfer of care to a physician at a hospital.
+In the event that your situation requires transport, you midwife will remain with you at the hospital whenever possible (to act as support and care advocate), and CTBC will resume the regularly scheduled postpartum care after you and your baby have returned home.

 Our birth center is located in the medical triangle of Georgetown and Round Rock.
-We are less than a mile from a major hospital, and 3 miles from 2 others.
+We are within 5 miles of 3 different hospitals.
 We are fortunate to have wonderful physicians to refer to.
+Options for transport can be discussed at your tour and consultation.
 Our midwives maintain current certifications in Neonatal Resuscitation and CPR for the professional rescuer.
 Your safety, and that of your baby, is our utmost concern.